 Membership of the NSW SES Volunteers Association is available to all NSW SES Volunteers who have satisfactorily completed their NSW SES Probationary period.
 This is not less than three months and based on active participation and completion of the required training.
 NSW SES volunteers members are not automatically a member of the Volunteers Association when joining the NSW SES.
 Applicants must complete a Volunteers Association application form which requires subsequent approval by the NSW SES VA Board.
 To apply online click here or ask your local Ambassador for a form and post it to the office: Unit 1, 2-6 Lindsay Street Rockdale NSW 2216.

 For full membership of the NSW SES you need to be at least 16 years of age.
 Follow this link to the NSW SES webite for more information.

 How does the NSW SES Volunteers Association raise funds?

-The NSW SES Volunteers Association will finish its final raffle on 13 January 2017.
-After this time the NSw SES Volunteers Association will receive a grant from the National SES Volunteers Association.
+The NSW SES Volunteers Association finished its stand alone raffle on 13 January 2017.
+After this time the NSW SES Volunteers Association will receive a grant from the National SES Volunteers Association.
 The National SES Volunteers Association conducts a National based raffle to support Volunteers in each Jurisdiction throughout Australia.
 Funds Raised by the National SES Volunteers Association in NSW go to supporting NSW SES Volunteers through programs administered by the NSW SES Volunteers Association.

-The National SES Volunteers Association has engaged a professional Contact Centre (One Contact) who also do similar work for other charities.
+The National SES Volunteers Association has engaged a professional Contact Centre who also do similar work for other charities.